gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x00-python-hello_world/README.md

 to format a string it can be done with: modulo "  'hello %s' %name  ", str.format "  'test{}'.format(name)  " and f-string: "" f'test{name}'  ""
-unspoken rule: always check the type of the variable even if assumed it's the correct type inside the {} we can use :d :.2f :c etc to determine the type of the variable we are formating with
+unspoken rule: always check the type of the variable even if assumed it's the correct type inside the {} we can use :d :.2f :c etc to determine the type of the variable we are formating with No string literals means no f"" or "".format because even with empty quotes it count as literal